omerolkun/weather/README.md

 # weather

-The script gets the temperature at considered city with the help of OWM (Open Weather Map) in different times.
+The script gets the temperature at a considered city with the help of OWM (Open Weather Map) at different times.

-It inserts the data into a sqlite database.
+It inserts the data into a SQLite database.

 **Requirements:**